MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/use-security-workspace.md

 ---
 # Overview of the Security workspace

 Security workspace provides a single interface to monitor, protect, and manage [security features for Power Pages](../security/power-pages-security.md).
-You can quickly see how secure your sites are with scan, make them more secure by setting up web roles, page, table permissions, web application firewall, authentication, site visibility, HTTP headers through advanced settings.
+You can quickly check how secure your sites are with scan, make them more secure by setting up web roles, page and table permissions, web application firewall, authentication, site visibility, and HTTP headers through advanced settings.

 ## Monitor